 Bob Comlay was one of only a handful of crew-members who chose to return for a second voyage, earning a level of trust that gives him unique insight into the true character of this self-effacing legend of twentieth century exploration.
 In 1997, Bob published a simple website containing images and anecdotes from the 1970 and 1971 voyages to West Greenland and East Greenland with later additions from a few other former Tilman crewmembers.
 While this hobby project remained incomplete, the level of interest that it drew from around the world over the past 12 years demonstrates the level of influence that Tilman and his travels still has on a wide variety of people.
 In recent years, the growth in interest has been significant, particularly amongst audiences of a new generation.
 John Mead’s 1981 TV documentary, ‘No Pay, No Prospects, not much Pleasure’ and Bob Comlay’s illustrated reminiscences, ‘Travels with Tilman’, have each been aired several times since Barmouth’s Tilman Festival’ weekend in May 2008.

-One reason for the resurgence in interest may be that the advent of GPS technology and the ready availability of satellite mapping and imaging has closed forever that 'heroic' era of expedition travel in which Tilman achieved many notable objectives.
-Tilman's famous comment on the early Everest expeditions, that "any worthwhile expedition can be planned on the back of an envelope." applied equally to his high latitude voyages.
+One reason for the resurgence in interest may be that the advent of GPS technology and the ready availability of satellite mapping and imaging has closed forever that ‘heroic’ era of expedition travel in which Tilman achieved many notable objectives.
+Tilman’s apocryphal comment on the early Himalayan expeditions, that “any worthwhile expedition can be planned on the back of an envelope.” applied equally to his high latitude voyages.
 Apart from sextant, compass and a short wave radio receiver for time signals and shipping forecasts, his boats carried no technology, no liferaft and only very basic rations for the crew.

-To find a crew, Tilman would either rely on recommendations from personal networks or would resort to the insertion of a brief notice in the Times, typically 'Hands wanted for long voyage in small boat: no pay, no prospects, not much pleasure'.
+To find a crew, Tilman would either rely on recommendations from personal networks or would resort to the insertion of a brief notice in the Times, typically ‘Hand wanted for long voyage in small boat: no pay, no prospects, not much pleasure’.
 That the crew were not asked to contribute financially towards the voyages led Tilman to expect that they would accept his leadership and judgement without question.
 Where crews pulled together, taking the rough with the smooth as Tilman expected of them, much was achieved.
-There were, however, a few 'polite mutinies' along the way.
+There were, however, a few ‘polite mutinies’ along the way.